Gorman, California: 20th century

 "The Umbrellas," a site-specific art installation by Christo and Jeanne-Claude, surrounded Gorman and Tejon Pass in late September and early October 1991.
 It was created with 1,760 large yellow umbrellas, placed from the roadsides to the mountainsides.
 A simultaneous installation of blue umbrellas was created in Japan.
 Thousands of visitors flocked to Gorman from all over the world.

 21st century

 In January 2006, the Los Angeles County Board of Supervisors unanimously rejected a bid by 32 of the area's 75 property owners to give up Gorman so it could be annexed to Kern County.
 Reasons cited for the proposal included red tape and zoning regulations restricting development in Los Angeles County.
-However, Los Angeles County and opponents of the proposal did not want to lose sales and occupancy-tax revenue the county collected annually from Gorman businesses.
+However, Los Angeles County and opponents of the proposal did not want to lose sales- and occupancy-tax revenue the county collected annually from Gorman businesses.

+On June 15, 2024, a wildfire known as the Post Fire broke out in Gorman.
+It quickly burned 22 square miles of land near the Interstate 5 freeway.
+More than a thousand firefighters were assigned to battle the blaze, particularly near the Pyramid Lake recreation area.
+The fire was 100% contained on Wednesday, June 26, after burning for 11 days.
+The cause is under investigation.

 Government and infrastructure

 The Los Angeles County Sheriff's Department (LASD) operates a resident deputy program in Gorman staffed by two deputies.
-Oversight of the Gorman substation is provided by the Santa Clarita Valley Station in Santa Clarita, The County of Los Angeles sends a bookmobile to Gorman every Tuesday.
+Oversight of the Gorman substation is provided by the Santa Clarita Valley Station in Santa Clarita.
+Deputy Sheriff Arthur E. Pelino, the then resident deputy of Gorman, was shot and killed at his Gorman office with his own firearm by a suspect he was processing in 1978.
+The County of Los Angeles sends a bookmobile to Gorman every Tuesday.